adkap2/Instance-Segmentation-with-Unity-Interactive-Augmented-Reality/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This document outlines the steps to use Yolact, a fully convolutional model for real-time instance segmentation, on a custom dataset for processing indoor environments.
+This document outlines the steps to use YolactEdge, a fully convolutional edge computing model for real-time instance segmentation, on a custom dataset for processing indoor environments.
 The dataset is synthetically generated using Unity's SyntheticHome application and requires modifications to various training files, along with a pretrained weights file.
 Mean Average Precision (mAP) is the primary precision metric used for training and evaluation.

 Additionally, this readme provides instructions for installing and using Unity's VirtualHome program, which simulates multi-agent tasks in home-like environments.
 The readme also includes details on the Unity Synthetic Homes dataset generator, which produces photorealistic images for use with computer vision models, and FiftyOne, an open-source tool used for curating and modifying image datasets for training computer vision models.